 Where do those original budget dollars go?

-Again, CISD adopts a deficit budget – meaning CISD spends more than it brings in.
-CISD has a history of working out of that, but as our community expects programs and services, CISD is only able to deliver if it has additional income helping to close that funding gap.
+CISD adopts a deficit budget – meaning CISD spends more than it brings in.
+CISD has a history of working out of that, but as our community expects excellence in programs and services, CISD is only able to deliver and meet these expectations if it has additional income helping to close that funding gap.

-CISD has required curricular positions that must be funded.
-CISD has other locally decided positions (like electives and the arts) that may not be possible without the support of the community and additional donations/funding.
-CEF plays a key role in helping us manage out of the deficit and maintain the excellence our community has come to expect.
+CISD has curricular positions that are required to be funded by the State of Texas.
+CISD has other locally decided positions (like nurses, librarians, athletics, AP classes, electives and the arts) that may not be possible without the support of the community and additional donations/funding.
+CEF plays a key role in helping CISD manage out of the deficit and maintain the excellence our community has come to expect.

 How does the CEF’s fundraising focus differ from that of the PTO’s?